 - Land preparation and other operations can cause dust, especially during windy and dry weather.

 - Chemicals (mainly fertilizers, pesticides and herbicides) are sprayed on growing crops.
 These sprays can drift in the slightest of breezes.
 You may be sensitive to these substances.

-- Agriculture is an important business in the MD of Foothills.
+- Agriculture is an important business in Foothills County.
 Alberta has "Right to Farm" legislation that protects farmers and ranchers from nuisance and liability lawsuits.
 It enables them to continue producing.

 - Share the road with farm vehicles and equipment.
 Note that operators of farm machinery have reduced visibility and wear noise protection.

 - Before buying, find out if it has noxious weeds that may be expensive to control and you may be required to control.
 Some plants are poisonous to horses and other livestock.
 The Agricultural Services Board will be able to provide you with information on how to deal with noxious weeds.

 - Animals and their manure can cause objectionable odors.
 Animals will also make noise in the night.

 - Animals can be dangerous and can attack.
 It is not safe to enter pens where animals are kept.

 - Dogs harassing livestock are detrimental to the livestock's health.
 You are responsible to keep your animals/pets on your property or under your direct control.
 Provincial legislation allows a farmer/rancher to shoot dogs that are harassing or "worrying" livestock.

 - Livestock will eat loose garbage which can harm them.
 Keep your garbage enclosed and on your own property.

 - Dugouts are dangerous!
 Every year children drown in dugouts.

 Foothills County is a great place to live.
 This list does not cover everything, but the intent is to create awareness about issues when living rurally.
 It is important to be aware of these different issues and situations that you may find yourself facing when you live rurally.